Undergraduate Program and Requirements

 - Earth and Space Science (EDESC) Teacher Licensure Program

-For more information on our undergraduate programs, including a complete list of course offerings and requirements, please see the Geology program description in the K-State Undergraduate Catalog.
+For more information on our undergraduate programs, please see the Geology program description in the K-State Undergraduate Catalog and our Guide to Majors and Programs brochure.
 Note that the details provided in these links reflect the current Geology curriculum requirements (as of May 2015).
 If you became a Geology major prior to May 2015, your curriculum requirements may be different.
 Please ask your Undergraduate Academic Adviser if you are unsure.

 To help you navigate and complete your degree, please contact and meet with your Undergraduate Academic Adviser in the Department of Geology.
 If you have not yet been assigned an adviser or wish to talk to one about any of our degree programs, please contact Lori Page-Willyard (email@example.com; 785-532-6724).